MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/use-client.md

 ### What's the difference between labeling with the built-in labeling solution and labeling with the AIP Office add-in?

-Unlike the AIP Office add-in, the built-in labeling solution provided by [Microsoft Information Protection](https://www.microsoft.com/security/business/information-protection) is part of your Office applications, and will be maintained as part of the Office update strategy.
+Unlike the AIP Office add-in, the built-in labeling solution provided by [Microsoft Purview Information Protection](https://www.microsoft.com/security/business/information-protection) is part of your Office applications, and will be maintained as part of the Office update strategy.

 From a functional perspective, the [feature parity section](/microsoft-365/compliance/sensitivity-labels-aip#feature-parity-for-built-in-labeling-and-the-aip-add-in-for-office) in the Microsoft 365 compliance documentation to understand the similarities and differences between the two services.